d-themesdevelopment/d-themesdevelopment/README.md

 👋 Hello!
-I'm a Senior Full-Stack Developer | Python/Django Expert | Technical Lead
+I'm a Senior Full-Stack Developer | Mobile App Expert | Technical Lead

 Over the past 9+ years, I’ve helped startups, enterprises, and agencies bring their ideas to life with scalable, full-stack web and mobile applications.
 I specialize in Python (Django, Flask) on the backend and modern JavaScript/TypeScript frameworks like React, Angular, and Vue on the frontend.

 I also have strong team leadership experience, having led cross-functional developer teams, mentored junior engineers, and served as the go-to technical expert for architecture decisions, code quality, and DevOps strategies.